 Wherever possible we quote a fixed fee for our work.
 This means that you know in advance exactly how much you will be asked to pay.
 For some more complex matters, we charge according to the time we spend on it using an hourly rate.
 In all cases, the fees that we offer will follow a discussion with you about your circumstances and the work that you wish us to do.

 For most things (for example, preparing a divorce petition) we offer a fixed fee.
-In some more complex cases we will offer a fixed fee for each stage of work that we carry out for you or an hourly rate, as appropriate.
+In some more complex cases we may offer either a fixed fee for each stage of work that we carry out for you or an hourly rate, as appropriate.

-For preparing a will we use a scale of fixed fees that reflects the total value of your assets.
-We think this is the fairest and simplest way of charging because it corresponds most closely with the degree of complexity involved in dealing with things like inheritance tax planning.
+For preparing a Will we offer a range of fixed fees which depend on the size of your estate.
+We think this is the simplest and fairest way of charging because it reflects the degree of complexity involved in dealing with things like inheritance tax planning.
 Our fees tend to fall in between those of the unregulated will-writing companies who operate in this area and the larger firms of solicitors who offer these services.

-We charge a fixed fee for preparing a lasting power of attorney and an additional fee for making an application to register it.
+We charge a fixed fee for preparing a lasting power of attorney and making an application to register it.
 Likewise, we charge a fixed fee for making an application to the Court of Protection.

 VAT is applicable to all of our fees.
-In addition, in some cases you will need to pay for other services, such as court or registration fees or the cost of medical experts.
-We will always try to make you aware of such costs before they arise and work with you to try to keep them to a minimum.
+In addition, in some cases you will need to pay other costs such as court or registration fees or the fees of third parties such as medical experts.
+We will always try to make you aware of such costs before they arise and work with you to keep them to a minimum.

-If you would like to discuss fees or ask for a quote please do not hesitate to contact us.
+If you would like to discuss fees or ask for an indicative quote, please do not hesitate to contact us.